 Our system uses emails as unique identifiers to track individuals.
 You must have your own email address to register.
 You can sign up for a free email address at many services such as Yahoo!
 Mail, Gmail (recommended) or MSN Hotmail.
 If none of these work for your situation, you may create a fake email address in the format: firstname.lastname@example.org

-You can also log miles via your smartphone by visiting www.mayisbikemonth.com in your mobile Web browser.
+You can also log trips/miles via your smartphone by visiting www.mayisbikemonth.com in your mobile Web browser.

 Yes.
-You can change your pledge HERE or by clicking the "Edit Profile" link upon logging in to your account.
-Scroll down to your Cycling Profile and look for the pledge box.
-Update your pledge number and be sure to click "SAVE CHANGES" at the bottom of the page.
+You can change your pledges HERE or by clicking the "Edit Profile" link upon logging in to your account.
+Scroll down to your Cycling Profile and look for the pledge boxes.
+Update your pledge numbers and be sure to click "SAVE CHANGES" at the bottom of the page.